 Note: Most of the settings in this section can remain default.

 View and Add your Experiment Configurations and Settings

 In the Experiments section of the Workbench, you will find Dynamic Experiments.

 When choosing between batch and real-time approaches it is useful to know that real-time is the more effective approach.
-However, your ability to run a real-time experiment may be impacted by technical constraints within an organization.
+However, your ability to run a real-time recommender may be impacted by technical constraints within an organization.